 It’s also important to have the ability to make decisions with authority and confidence.
 Problem-solving and decision-making skills will help you manage budgets and project resources.
-You’ll also develop designs and plans using a range of software.
+You’ll also develop designs and plans using a range of software during your civil engineering career.
 Plus, need to resolve any design challenges that might come up along the way.

 At Charles Sturt, you’ll hone your problem-solving and decision-making skills through our learning model that we like to call the “Topic Tree“.